| Course Information

 https://www.galwaytourism.ie/- Number one travel guide for Galway Ireland

 The Galway program is hosted by the National University of Ireland at Galway, one of Ireland’s foremost centers of academic excellence.
-During their time in Galway program participants will take course-related, regional field trips to sites of cultural and historical interest.
-Through these excursions, students will explore a variety of different site-specific themes that draw heavily on Irish history, culture, policy, and the natural environment.
+Through these excursions, students will explore a variety of different site-specific themes that draw heavily on Irish history, culture.
 The location in Western Ireland on the Connemara Peninsula is both culturally vibrant and naturally beautiful.
 Students will also have the opportunity to attend the theater and arts events which flourish across the city.

 Math 110 Course Description: In 1899, W.S.
 Gosset was hired as a brewer for Guinness Brewery in Dublin, Ireland.
 While attempting to brew the best beer possible, he ended up revolutionizing the field of statistics.
 How did he do this?
 This question steers the course through topics in elementary statistics.
 The course uses the discoveries by brewer/statistician, W.S.
 Gosset and historical data from Irish industries and natural phenomena to investigate ways to collect, describe and analyze data.
 Special focus is placed on Gosset’s papers, published under the pseudonym, “Student”.
 Analysis of his methods and correspondence with contemporary statisticians are emphasized to better understand the statistics used today in business and in the natural, social and behavioral sciences.